l30bravo/ConfigureGNULinux/README.md

 #Installation

-First you must download the code from here.
+First you must download the code from here [Versiós 3.0](https://github.com/l30bravo/ConfigureGNULinux/archive/master.zip).

 Then as root or sudo to run the "run.sh" script